Update: This article was last updated on 5th March 2025 to reflect the accuracy and up-to-date information on the page.

 2. Create Sprites (X-O)

-We need to render the grid.
-To do this, we need to create clones, so we will create a variable called “clone number” and set it to zero.
-Then we will repeat this process nine times and change the clone number by one each time until we have created nine clones.
-We will also make another variable called “clone ID” that will help us set the X and Y positions for each clone.
+We must render the grid.
+To achieve this, we must make clones, so we will make a variable named “clone number“ and assign it a value of zero.
+We will then do this nine times and increment the clone number by one each time until we have made nine clones.
+We will also make another variable named “clone ID“ that will assist us in assigning the X and Y positions to each clone.

-Next, we create a variable called “clone ID” and set it to the clone number.
-This will ensure that each clone has a unique clone ID.
-We will then set the X and Y positions for each clone using two lists called “X” and “Y.”
+We now make a variable named “clone ID“ and assign it the clone number.
+This way, every clone will have a different clone ID.
+We will assign the X and Y positions of every clone through two lists named “X“ and “Y.”

-We will then hide these lists and put them in the X and Y positions for each clone using the clone ID.
-This will ensure that each clone is in its respective position.
+We will then conceal these lists and place them in the X and Y positions of every clone by utilizing the clone ID.
+This will place every clone in its corresponding position.

 So, if you’re facing any problems coding for the Tic-Tac-Toe game, don’t hesitate to sign up for Moonpreneur’s Pre-robotics trial classes today.
 With their help, you can become a coding master and create your games.